This post may contain affiliate links.

 I’m not going to reveal which one, sorry, I want it to stay small.
 I’ve not yet seen a class with more than 8 kids and my elder son is one on one with his English Literature teacher.
 It’s a great way to learn and interact.

 We were able to pick subjects to suit us and it seems the kids can join whatever year they’d like to join.
-This school works towards iGCSE readiness and iGCSE exams can be sat at any age so there’s plenty of flexibility there.
+This school works towards the UK’s iGCSE exam readiness and iGCSE exams can be sat at any age so there’s plenty of flexibility there.

 I went with the years they would be in, according to their ages, I think, I’m not entirely sure.
 They could join mid-term too, which was perfect.